Please support the project giving a GitLab star (it's on the main page of the project repository, at the upper right corner):

 Step 1.
 Requirements:

-- Set up Database Lab (e.g., running by address https://dblab.domain.com) before configuring Joe Bot.
+- Set up Database Lab Engine (e.g., running on address https://dblab.domain.com) before configuring Joe Bot.

 ⚠ Make sure the address used in